tlienart/Franklin.jl/docs/syntax/page-variables.md

     but lines must be indented"""
 ```

-You can also define them in blocks surrounded by `+++...+++`, the entire content of which will be evaluated as if it was Julia code but all assigned variables will be considered as page variables.
+You can also define them in blocks surrounded by `+++` on a new line.
+The content between the `+++` markers will then be evaluated as Julia code and all assigned variables will be considered as page variables.
 For instance, consider:

 ```julia